Singapore–Johor Bahru Rapid Transit System (RTS Link)

 Opening End 2026

-The Singapore–Johor Bahru Rapid Transit System, or the RTS Link, is a light rapid transit line currently under construction.
-The line is conceived as a high-volume shuttle service connecting Woodlands North station in Singapore with Bukit Chagar station in Johor Bahru, Malaysia, without intermediate stops.
+The Singapore–Johor Bahru Rapid Transit System, or the RTS Link, is a light rail system currently under construction.
+The line connects Woodlands North station in Singapore with Bukit Chagar station in Johor Bahru, Malaysia, without intermediate stops.

 Following delays incurred during the planning stage, the line is now expected to open by end-2026.
 The total project cost is estimated at RM10 billion (S$3.24 billion).